Sleeping Beauty Castle: Disneyland Park Paris

-During the fifth anniversary of Disneyland Paris in 1997, the castle was decorated in carnival masks, jester hats, frills and bells to promote the animated film The Hunchback of Notre Dame.
+During the fifth anniversary of Disneyland Paris in 1997, the castle was decorated in carnival masks, jester hats, frills and bells to promote Disney Animation's 1996 film The Hunchback of Notre Dame.
 This overlay lasted until the beginning of 1998.

 During the tenth anniversary of Disneyland Paris in 2002, the front of the castle was fitted with a golden scroll displaying a large 10.
-The celebration also saw the opening of Walt Disney Studios next door.
 The scroll and other anniversary material in the park were removed in 2003.

 In 2007, the castle received another overlay, celebrating the park's fifteenth anniversary.
 It featured golden Disney characters displayed on the turrets and spires, each holding a candle, and Tinkerbell on the highest spire.
 The candles were illuminated each night during a special 'Candlebration' ceremony which took place on a raised temporary stage at Central Plaza, in front of the Castle.
 A huge illuminated gold plaque featuring a large '15' was hung on the front of the castle.
 This echoed the overlay from the tenth anniversary in 2002.
-The fifteenth anniversary and the 'Candlebration' ceremony ended on March 7, 2009.
+The fifteenth anniversary and the 'Candlebration' ceremony ended on March 7, 2009, but for the 2007 and 2008 holiday seasons, the decision was made to continue the traditional Christmas overlay to the castle, but mixed in with the pre-existing 15th Anniversary decorations, a concept that would later be given to Disneyland for the 2025 holiday season.

 The fifteenth anniversary overlay quickly followed on April 4, 2009 by Mickey's Magical Party, a "theme year" celebration held at the park.
 The castle was again overlaid, this time with a Mickey and Friends plaque over the main window, and the spire heads were changed from being characters to being 3 circles "of ribbon" representing Mickey Mouse.
 A more permanent Central Plaza stage was built outside the castle to host the "It's dance time... with Mickey and Friends" show.

-The castle was repainted in a new colour-scheme, restored and fitted with multicolored LED lighting during 2011.
-For the Disney Dreams nighttime spectacular show its moat was fitted with water fountains, the upper window was replaced by doors that open to reveal a LED lighted star and Central Plaza stage was removed in order to increase the viewing area.
+The castle was repainted in a new color-scheme, restored and fitted with multicolored LED lighting in 2011 and again for 2021.
+For any modern nighttime spectacular shows, its moat was fitted with water fountains, the upper window was replaced by doors that open to reveal a LED lighted star and Central Plaza stage was removed in order to increase the viewing area.